Searching ...

 Rose Hill is an 81-acre neighborhood near central Charlottesville that is part of the historically African-American communities, along with Starr Hill and 10th and Page.
 It was developed from former plantation lands.
 Washington Park in the northwest corner has the local swimming pool and recreational fields, while shopping areas, downtown, and the UVA campus are to the south.

-Rose Hill largely features residential housing but also has some commercial zoning for places, shops, and markets, mostly along Preston Ave.
-For commuters, it’s easy to get to the Downtown area along this route.
+Rose Hill largely features residential housing but also has some commercial zoning for places, shops, and markets, mostly along Preston Avenue.
+This avenue contributes significantly to the area’s appeal and ongoing development, making it a convenient route for commuters heading to the Downtown area.

 Homes in this area vary in price depending on the size and condition of the home.
 The two houses on the market in August 2022 ranged from $210,000-$500,000.

-Belmont is a historic neighborhood southwest of downtown Charlottesville bordered by the Rivanna River and Interstate 64.
+Belmont is a historic neighborhood southwest of downtown Charlottesville bordered by the Rivanna River and Interstate 64 known for it’s food scene and diverse architecture.
 The western edge backs up to the downtown and its commercial stores.
 The community is known for its dining scene, as several Charlottesville favorite restaurants and breweries are in the area.

 Residents have amenities like corner convenience stores, coffee shops, and restaurants scattered throughout.
 The rolling hills provide outstanding views of downtown and the surrounding mountains.
 For recreation, Rives Park has 4.3 acres of open space, basketball courts, playgrounds, and walking trails.